thandrenn/AtlasQuest/AtlasQuest/Docs/readme-en.txt

 About AtlasQuest:
 =================

-AtlasQuest is an addon for Atlas that displays a list of quests for each dungeon, battleground and outdoor raid along with information and rewards for those quests.
+AtlasQuest is an addon for a World of Warcraft addon called Atlas.
+It contains information and a list of quests for the Dungeons, Raids, Battlegrounds and Scenarios.

-AtlasQuest was originally created by Asurn.
-It is currently maintained by Thandrenn (aka Mystery8).
+AtlasQuest was originally created by Asurn in 2006.
+It was updated for the Burning Crusade expansion by Lothaer and Rabidmax.
+Since July 2007 it has been maintained and updated by Thandrenn (aka Mystery8).

+Over the years there have been various contributions by others.
+I've tried to make note of them in the changelog.txt where possible.

-Data for AtlasQuest is gathered either first-hand in the game or from WoWhead.com or WoWpedia.org.
+Information for AtlasQuest is gathered either first-hand in the game or from websites such as WoWhead.com or WoWpedia.org.

 Translations:
 =============

+Currently Maintained:
 EN: Thandrenn  (previously Asurn and Lothaer)
 DE: Guldukat  (previously Asurn, Nihlo, Telchar and Nalumis)

+No longer updated:
 CN: yeachan and Ananhaid (previously DIY)
 TW: Jill
 RU: EvgeshaH (Non-WOTLK by lorientalas)